Golden Age of Piracy: Recent countertrend toward broader meaning

 David Cordingly, in his influential 1994 work Under the Black Flag, defined the "great age of piracy" as lasting from the 1650s to around 1725, very close to Fiske's definition of the Golden Age.

 Rediker, in 2004, described the most complex definition of the Golden Age to date.
 He proposes a "golden age of piracy, which spanned the period from roughly 1650 to 1730," which he subdivides into three distinct "generations": the buccaneers of 1650–1680, the Indian Ocean pirates of the 1690s, and the pirates of the years 1716–1726.

-Martin Mares, drawing on both Cordingly and Rediker, took their arguments about the periodization of the Golden Age of Piracy even further in his seminal work The British Contribution to the Development of Piracy in the Golden Age of Piracy, proposing that the longer periodization can be also understood as an uninterrupted and continuous process with its points of peaks and regressions.
-Besides, Mares argued that such interpretation allows us to fully understand how the golden age of piracy helped the British to develop the understanding of their imperial policy as one single domain with interconnected interests rather than separate Western and Eastern spheres of influence.
-This argument was later reinforced from the economical perspective by Nicolás Rodríguez Arosemena.
-Arosemena, using the analysis of Jamaica's development from the work of Martin Mares, proposes that empirical data collected by Mares has wider implications–most notably – legal ones such as the recognition of ius cogens even before the Industrial Revolution in terms of unfair enrichment, since "it is perfectly possible to have islands of prosperity within a sea of misery.
-And of course, if we just sample the islands, the world will look like a paradise."

 History

 Piracy arose out of, and mirrored on a smaller scale, conflicts over trade and colonization among the rival European powers of the time, including the empires of Britain, Spain, the Netherlands, Portugal, and France.
-Most pirates in this era were of Welsh, English, Dutch, Irish, and French origin.
-Many pirates came from poorer urban areas in search of a way to make money and reprieve.
+Most pirates in this era were of English, Welsh, Dutch, Irish, and French origin.
+Many pirates came from poorer urban areas in search of a way to make money and of reprieve.
 London in particular was known for high unemployment, crowding, and poverty which drove people to piracy.
 Piracy also offered power and quick riches.